 - Sale and Marketing - HubSpot

 HubSpot is our sales and marketing Hub which provides sales and marketing a shared view on activities, data and sales funnel/growth wheel.
-It helps us "speak the same language" between marketing and sales so that we can focus on our key assignment - helping our current, and potential clients, grow, develop and make data-driven decisions with our assistance.
+It helps us "speak the same language" between marketing and sales so that we can focus on our key assignment: helping our current, and potential clients, grow, develop and make data-driven decisions with our assistance.

 8 tips for working from home while getting things done!

-"If you fail to plan, you plan to fail" - an old idiom that reappears whenever our routine is broken.
-For many of us, we now have to adapt to a new reality where many of the things we take for granted is no longer an option.
+"If you fail to plan, you plan to fail" – an old idiom that reappears whenever our routine is broken.
+For many of us, we now have to adapt to a new reality where many of the things we take for granted are no longer an option.
 Below we've assembled 8 tips that we use at Whispr Group to keep the morale high, get things done and have a bit of fun as well while we make the best out of the current situation.

 - Set the alarm and get an early start!
 Get dressed, get your morning coffee ready and mentally prepare for a "normal day at the office".
 We are creatures of habit and this is a simple way to get a good start to your day!
 We start our day at 08.45 with a team meeting, to plan our day and boost our team!

 - Structure your day like you would at the office.
-Don't be reactive - schedule blocks of time for meetings, research, and routine assignments - this will help you focus and give you an overview to ensure that you are focused on the tasks that are of greatest importance to you.
+Don't be reactive: schedule blocks of time for meetings, research, and routine assignments.
+This will help you focus and give you an overview to ensure that you are focused on the tasks that are of greatest importance to you.